ok-nick/opensource.contentauth.org/docs/signing/local-signing.md

 Where `mycerts.pub` is the file containing the certificate chain from signing certificate to the last certificate before the root CA, concatenated.

 This command produces a text summary of the certificate properties, as shown in the example below.
-Look for a line containing `Signature Algorithm`.
-The public key indicates the signature algorithm used.
+Look for a line containing `Public Key Algorithm` since the public key indicates the signature algorithm used.
 See the table in [Getting a certificate](get-cert.md#signature-types) to determine the corresponding signature type.

-For this example with a certificate issued by GlobalSign, `Signature Algorithm: sha256WithRSAEncryption` corresponds to the PS256 signature type.
+For this example with a certificate issued by GlobalSign, `Public Key Algorithm: rsassaPss` corresponds to the "RSASSA-PSS with SHA-256" or `sha256WithRSAEncryption` signature algorithm.
+A example snippet of this output looks something like this:

 ```
 Validity